7 ounces almond paste

 Add the egg whites a little bit at a time, incorporating fully after each addition.
 Egg whites are difficult to pour in small amounts, so hold a rubber spatula against the rim of the bowl and use it to "cut" the egg whites as they are poured.
 If you add the egg whites all at once, the mixture will be lumpy because the difference in consistency between the egg whites and the almond paste mixture is too great.
 Use a rubber spatula to scrape down the sides of the bowl as needed.
 You may or may not need all of the egg whites depending on the moistness and age of your almond paste.
 Stop mixing when the mixture reaches a consistency soft enough to pipe (like toothpaste).

 Place the batter in a pastry bag fitted with a 1/2-inch plain tip.
 Pipe 1-inch mounds onto a parchment paper-covered baking sheet.
 It will be easier if you hold the pastry bag at a slight angle and allow the tip to touch the parchment as you start to pipe.
 Once you have formed the mound, stop squeezing and lift the tip straight up, leaving a small tail on the top of each mound.
-Space the macaroons about 1-inch apart to allow for spreading.
-Pipe carefully: Your macaroons will look nicest when they are sandwiched together if they are all the same size.
+Space the macarons about 1-inch apart to allow for spreading.
+Pipe carefully: Your macarons will look nicest when they are sandwiched together if they are all the same size.

-The macaroons can be stored in an airtight container at room temperature for up to 3 days or well wrapped in the freezer for up to 1 week.
+The macarons can be stored in an airtight container at room temperature for up to 3 days or well wrapped in the freezer for up to 1 week.
 Unwrap them before bringing back to room temperature, or the condensation will make them soggy.